Vicarious Liability Reviewed - Christmas Party Misconduct14th Dec 2018

 Further on in this post you will read how an employer was held vicariously liable for a drunken assault by a managing director on an employee…even though it took place at an unscheduled drinking session after the main Christmas party.

-And remember, even a solid defence against a claim can be a Pyrrhic victory if the torrid details of the case are all over the TV, the internet and the newspapers.
+And remember, even a solid defence could still mean a hollow victory if the torrid details of the case are splashed all over the TV, the internet and the newspapers.

 Prevent Trouble Or Nip It In The Bud